-- 88. For osteopathic students to feel comfortable asking for support if they have a medical condition, it is important that they understand the issue of confidentiality regarding the information they provide.
-Osteopathic educational institutions should have a confidentiality policy that states: - who will receive the information provided by the student - how the student's information will be used - instances where confidentiality may be breached.
+- 88. For osteopathic students to feel comfortable asking for support if they have a health condition or disability, it is important that they understand the issue of confidentiality regarding the information they provide.
+Osteopathic educational providers must have a confidentiality policy that states: - who will receive the information provided by the student - how the student's information will be used

-26 See also: Quality Assurance Agency for Higher Education, Quality Code for Higher Education, details available at: www.qaa.ac.uk/assuring-standards-and-quality/the-quality-code
+22 See also: Quality Assurance Agency for Higher Education, Quality Code for Higher Education, details available at: www.qaa.ac.uk/assuring-standards-and-quality/the-quality-code